dohaelsawy/notes/README.md

 # notes
-personal notes for summarizing my learning
+Personal notes for summarizing, explaining, and documenting certain topics.